Clinical TMS Information

 Dr. Terry Hanusa, MD

-Transcranial Magnetic Stimulation was approved by the FDA in 2008 and is now being used since used in doctors’ offices, world class hospitals, and leading universities.
-Today, the treatment is even covered by most insurance, including Medicare.
+The FDA approved transcranial magnetic stimulation in 2008.
+It’s now being used in doctors’ offices, world-class hospitals, and leading universities.
+The treatment is even covered by most insurance, including Medicare.